 Preparations are needed for the administration of your new pension scheme.
 After you have formulated your transition plan, you will make agreements with a.s.r. on that basis.
 We can then start preparing for the administration of your pension scheme.
-If your new pension scheme has to start by 1 January 2028, you must submit the transition plan to Do-it Pension at a.s.r. by 1 October 2027.
+If your new pension scheme has to start by 1 January 2028, you must submit the transition plan to us by 1 October 2027.